gohugoio/hugo/strategy.md

-# Hugo Docs Strategy, Tactics, and Requirements
+# Hugo Docs Concept Strategy, Tactics, and Requirements

-> **Note:** Before any of my fellow content strategists banish me to content strategy hell, know that I *know* this is a *very schlocky* version of the documentation required for a real content strategy.
+> **Disclaimer:** Before any of my fellow content strategists banish me to content strategy hell, know that I *know* this is a *very schlocky* version of the documentation required for a real content strategy.

 **Updated 2017-02-21**